 Have you ever wondered what the reason dinosaurs became extinct are?
 Perhaps you thought you learned it in grade school but perhaps you are fuzzy on the actual reason why.
 Perhaps you heard rumors floating about and are ready to know the trust.
-This makes sense and it’s always a good idea to learn the truth about %LINK1%.
+This makes sense and it’s always a good idea to learn the truth about what made dinosaurs become extinct.
 That is why the experts are here!
 We are going to share exactly what caused dinosaurs to become extinct and what you need to know so that you have a better sense of history.
 Keep reading to learn more.

 It’s first important to know exactly how long the dinosaurs lived and what they were like when they actually were on planet earth.
 Since it’s so long ago, it seems like they were only here for a short time.
 The truth is however that they were on earth for more than 150 million years.
 In fact, dinosaurs were what dominated the earth.
 Quite suddenly we know, around 65 million years ago they vanished forever.
 The real question suddenly lies, how did they suddenly fade away?